from training.npr.org: https://training.npr.org/sources/jason-chan/

 Chan’s research has been published in several journals, including Psychological Bulletin and the Proceedings of the National Academy of Sciences.
 He has been a fellow of the American Psychological Association, Association of Psychological Science, Psychonomic Society and the Midwestern Psychological Association.

-He served as an associate editor of the Journal of Memory & Language and was previously the consulting editor for the Journal of Experimental Psychology: Learning, Memory, and Cognition and the Journal of Experimental Psychology: Applied.
+He served as an associate editor of the Journal of Memory & Language and was previously a consulting editor for the Journal of Experimental Psychology: Learning, Memory, and Cognition and the Journal of Experimental Psychology: Applied.

 Chan holds a bachelor’s degree in psychology from the University of Victoria in Canada, and a master’s and Ph.D. in experimental psychology from Washington University in St. Louis.